Materials: Foam and coils

 Price Range: $895-$1,745

-The Mattress Nerd’s Take: Tuft and Needle’ hybrid mattress is a durable, cooling option that is built to suit a wide range of sleepers.
+The Mattress Nerd’s Take: Tuft and Needle’s hybrid mattress is a durable, cooling option that is built to suit a wide range of sleepers.
 It’s an innovative bed that gives you exactly what you want in a hybrid with the combination of foam, coils and is finished off with a pillow top.
-The foam is infused with gel-beads to keep even the warmest sleepers cool throughout the night, and the double coil layer makes the Tuft and Needle Hybrid a very durable mattress that will last you for years to come
+The foam is infused with gel-beads to keep even the warmest sleepers cool throughout the night, and the double coil layer makes the Tuft and Needle Hybrid a very durable mattress that will last you for years to come.
+For other top choices, check out the best hybrid mattress choices.

 |Body Type:||BACK SLEEPERS||STOMACH SLEEPERS||SIDE SLEEPERS|